 Tennessee Valley Authority (TVA) is building partnerships with state agencies, local power companies and third-party developers to create a foundational network of public fast charging stations along major travel routes in its seven-state region.
 The program is designed to fund and support charging station ownership and installation by local power companies (LPCs).
-The shared goal is increasing the number of consumers choosing EVs in the area, and enabling long-distance travel by EV drivers throughout the southeast.
+The shared goal is increasing the number of consumers choosing EVs in the area and enabling long-distance travel by EV drivers throughout the southeast.

-Fast Charging Network Program Overview
+Fast Charge Network Program Overview

 Growing Adoption of Electric Vehicles

+TVA and other funding partners such as state agencies are working together to provide funding for fast charger development.
 TVA envisions a fast charging network across designated interstates and major highway corridors of the multi-state TVA service territory.
 EV drivers would be able to rely on this network to confidently travel throughout the region.